Aarhus University Seal

 Ian D. Marder

-I am Assistant Professor in Criminology and Deputy Director of the Centre for Criminology Research at Maynooth University School of Law and Criminology in Ireland.
-My work focuses on the development of restorative justice and restorative practices in criminal justice contexts, and I work with justice ministries, civil society and criminal justice agencies operating throughout the justice process to achieve this goal.
-I founded and manager the Restorative Justice Pedagogy Network, which brings together people who teach restorative justice in higher education settings to discuss teaching and learning.
+I am Associate Professor in Criminology and Deputy Director of the Centre for Criminology Research at Maynooth University School of Law and Criminology in Ireland.
+My work is largely applied, focusing on the development and study of restorative justice and restorative practices in criminal justice and working with justice ministries, criminal justice agencies and community sector organisations operating throughout the justice process to achieve this goal.
+I founded the Restorative Justice Pedagogy Network, which brings together people who teach restorative justice in higher education settings to discuss teaching and learning.
 See website and LinkedIn.

 Isabel Bramsen